plexdrive/plexdrive/README.md

 **This function does not limit the storage to the given size**.
 It will only say "if you reach the given limit, check if you can clean up old stuff".
-So if you have a limit of e.g. 100gb you should specify the clear-chunk-max-size of at most 60gb to be sure it will not override the 100gb limit.
+So if you have a limit of e.g. 100gb available for chunks, you should specify the clear-chunk-max-size of at most 60gb to be sure it will not override the 100gb limit.
-The implementation is done that way, because a hard checking routine could make the playback buffering, because the program is still busy cleaning up old stuff.
+The implementation is done that way, because a hard checking routine could make the playback unstable and present buffering because the cleaning of the old chunks off the file system is a low priority over streaming your files.

 # Contribute
 If you want to support the project by implementing functions / fixing bugs